nwelchr/architecture-planning/readme.md

 - Store the bites of a dile directly in a column / record on a table / collection
 - Add whatever metadata you want to the table / collection

+**How do I ensure that the GC is the only one with write access to a project?**
+`project.creatorId === currentUser.id`

+**How do we make sure there are no collisions in filenames?**

+- Because they are persisted to different folders, ensure you're uploading them into the right folder, so if two projects have a file or folder with the same name it's ok!

+Three possibilities for file names in the same folder:

+- Persist as Date.now + file_name (e.g. '19208310floor_plans.png') to ensure different file names
+- Use versioning with ETags (same key, multiple versions of a file under that key, organized by most recently updated)
+- Allow the the file to be overwritten for space purposes

+**What if I accidentally overwrite a file, or want to update files while having access to previous versions?**

+- Same as above: S3 offers versioning, which allows you to keep multiple variants of an object in the same bucket.
+You can easily recover from unintended user actions and application failures this way.

 **What if my file is too large?**

 - S3 has 5GB limit for PUT, 5TB limit for file